 Create GLPI Database

-Now that you’ve installed all the packages that are required, continue below to start configuring the servers.
+Now that you’ve installed all the required packages continue below to start configuring the servers.
 First, create a blank database for GLPI to use.

 To do that, run the commands below to log on to MariaDB.
 When prompted for a password, type the root password you created above.